 - Microsoft Outlook

 - Apple Mail

 Note: Some IMAP clients might implement the IMAP4rev1 protocol only partially or incorrectly, and therefore some features might not work as expected.
 Third-party IMAP clients are not supported by Google.
 Problems with a third-party IMAP client must be handled by the third-party vendor.

-Microsoft Outlook users can synchronize their mail, contacts, and calendars with G Suite using G Suite Sync for Microsoft Outlook (GSSMO).
-For details, see Synchronize G Suite with Outlook.
+Microsoft Outlook users can synchronize their mail, contacts, and calendars with Google Workspace using Google Workspace Sync for Microsoft Outlook (GWSMO).
+For details, see Synchronize Google Workspace with Outlook.